Leofric99/fsatlas/README.md

 Choose the setup that best fits your environment.

+### Windows

+Download the standalone `.exe` from the [FSAtlas v2.0.0 release](https://github.com/Leofric99/fsatlas/releases/tag/v2.0.0).

+Once it has downloaded, run the `.exe` and enjoy exploring with FSAtlas.

 ### Linux & MacOS

 The `uv` installation is the quickest way to run FSAtlas locally for MacOS and Linux.